Get exclusive member benefits & effect social change. Join Today

 The disease is named for Stephen Christmas, who was the first person diagnosed with the condition in 1952.

 The gene responsible for Christmas disease is carried on the X chromosome.
 Females have two X chromosomes and males have one X and one Y chromosome.
 If a male inherits the faulty gene on his X chromosome, he could develop Christmas disease.
-If a female inherits the faulty gene on one of her X chromosomes, she will be a carrier for Christmas disease and may pass the defective gene on to her children.
+If a female inherits the faulty gene on one of her X chromosomes, she’ll be a carrier for Christmas disease and may pass the defective gene on to her children.

 Events that may lead your doctor to suspect Christmas disease include:

 Christmas disease can be treated with factor IX injections to prevent or stop bleeding.
 The factor IX can be derived from donated human blood or made in a laboratory.
-Artificial factor IX is called recombinant factor IX and is generally recommended over blood-derived factor because it is safer.
+Artificial factor IX is called recombinant factor IX and is generally recommended over blood-derived factor because it’s safer.
 Blood-derived factor IX may contain dangerous pathogens, such as hepatitis or HIV.
 However, the risks of contracting HIV and hepatitis from factor IX treatment is lower than ever due to improved blood-screening practices.

-If you have a mild form of Christmas disease, your doctor may give you a product called desmopressin acetate (DDAVP) to apply to small wounds to stop the bleeding.
+If you have a mild form of Christmas disease, your doctor may give you a product called desmopressin acetate to apply to small wounds to stop the bleeding.
 Larger wounds and internal bleeding require medical treatment from your doctor.

-If you have a severe form of Christmas disease, you may need preventive blood transfusions to avoid or reduce prolonged and heavy bleeding.
+If you have a severe form of Christmas disease, you may need preventive blood transfusions to avoid or reduce prolonged and heavy bleeding, which is known as prophylaxis.
+These are especially important in children.
 If you receive blood-derived factor or blood transfusions, you should be vaccinated for hepatitis B.

-Written by: Rose Kivi
+Written by: Rose Kivi and Kristeen Cherney

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.